openharmony/docs/en/application-dev/reference/apis/js-apis-window.md

 on(type: 'systemBarTintChange', callback: Callback&lt;SystemBarTintState&gt;): void

-Enables listening for properties changes of the status bar and navigation bar.
+Subscribes to the property change event of the status bar and navigation bar.

 **System API**: This is a system API.